 Click here to view the PowerPoint from the October 2, 2018 CHIPP Kickoff Meeting at the Richard T. Anderson Education Center of WCTC

 Click here to view the October 2018 CHIPP report (updated Oct.
 2019) that sets out the plans to improve community health in Waukesha County through the Community Health Improvement Plan and Process

 If you are experiencing a medical emergency, please contact a medical professional or call 911.

-The Public Health Division will be closed to the public for 2018 holiday observances on the following dates:
+The Public Health Division will be closed to the public for the following observed holidays in 2021: